Neuro-affirming therapy

 I operate from a neuro-affirming, social-model perspective.
 This means I don't see your autism, ADHD, or unique processing style as a "disorder" to be cured.
 Instead, I see a person trying to navigate a world that wasn't necessarily built with their sensory needs, communication styles, or executive functioning in mind.

 In our sessions, the goal isn't to make you "fit in" or appear more neurotypical.
-We work together to identify the friction points between your brain and your environment, moving toward a life that prioritizes your well-being over social compliance.
+We work together to identify the friction points between your brain and your environment, moving toward a life that prioritizes your well-being.

 How I Support Neurodivergent Teens